wtg/Shuttle-Tracker-Flutter/README.md

 </div>

 <h5 align="center">
-Flutter ShuttleTracker is a native cross-platform port of ShuttleTracker that utilizes the Flutter framework for development.
+Flutter ShuttleTracker is a cross-platform port of RPI ShuttleTracker that utilizes the Flutter framework for development.
 </h5>

 ## Showcase